EU Project Contested Desires: Constructive Dialogues

 H401 is delighted to announce its latest project cooperation “Contested Desires: Constructive Dialogues – Creative space for democratic conversations about the heritage of colonialism” (CDCD).

 Led by our partner ECCOM, this EU-Funded project aims to discuss the problematic legacy of European colonisation found in museum collections and heritage sites.
-Via artistic research and action, Contested Desires strives to increase the access, participation and representation of diverse audiences to the conversation on the former European Empires.
+Via artistic research and residencies, Contested Desires strives to increase the access, participation and representation of diverse audiences to the conversation on the former European Empires.

 To realise this, heritage institutions and museums will work in tandem with arts organisations, communities and other partners to investigate the type of stories that are transmitted, the role of contemporary art in storytelling and where one can find good practices.